lucasvegi/Elixir-Code-Smells/traditional/README.md

 ### Duplicated Code

-* __Problem:__ This smell occurs <u>when two or more code fragments look almost identical</u>.
+* __Problem:__ This smell occurs <ins>when two or more code fragments look almost identical</ins>.
 Duplicated code can cause maintenance issues especially when changes are needed.
 Since multiple code fragments will have to be updated, there is the risk that one of them will not be changed, causing unwanted system behavior.

 * __Example:__